natebuel29/ufc-event-predictor/README.md

 ## Neural Networks

-[Neural Networks](https://en.wikipedia.org/wiki/Neural_network) is a ML algorithm that processes data in way that is heavily inspired by the human brain.
+A [Neural Network](https://en.wikipedia.org/wiki/Neural_network) is a ML algorithm that processes data in way that is heavily inspired by the human brain.
 Neural networks involve interconnected nodes (neurons) structured in a layer.
 These connected nodes represent the neurons and synapses of a biological brain.
 Neural networks are the heart of deep learning algorithms.

 ![Neural Network Image](https://www.tibco.com/sites/tibco/files/media_entity/2021-05/neutral-network-diagram.svg)